leofang/FDTD/README.md

 `./FDTD input_filename`

 ## Mandatory input parameters
-nx
-Nx
-Ny
-Delta
-k
-w0
-Gamma

-See the comments in `grid.h` for the layout of the grid and detail of various parameters.
+Only 7 are required: `nx`, `Nx`, `Ny`, `Delta`, `k`, `w0`, and `Gamma`.
+The first 4 are simulation-related and the rest are physics-related.
+See the comments in `grid.h` for the layout of the grid and details of various parameters.
 A Python script is provided in the `utilities` folder for users' convenience.

+## Output
+Currently two files will be generated: `input_filename.re.out` and `input_filename.im.out` (real and imaginary parts of the wavefunction, respectively).

 ## Author
 Leo Fang